xsb/dog/DOGFILE_SPEC.md

 ### Non standard directives*

-Optional directives that are not part of the Dogfile Format.
-Tools using Dogfiles and having special requirements can use their own directives that will be ignored by the tools that only follow the standard.
+Tools using Dogfiles and having special requirements can define their own non stantard directives.
+The only requirement is that the directive's name starts with `x_`.

-Any parameter starting by `x_` will simply be ignored.
+These directives are optional and can be safely ignored by other tools.

 ```yml
 - task: clear-cache